asmasonomics/asmasonomics.github.io/courses/2026-11-13_Genomics3_Workshop4_RNAseq.markdown

 ### Introduction to the material and research question in this workshop
 <p align="justify">
 Bladder cancer is the 10th most common global cancer and is one of the most expensive to treat as most cancers recur and when the disease progresses, standard practice is to remove the bladder.
 Despite such radical surgery, 5-year survival is <50% in muscle-invasive disease.<br/>
 There is therefore an unmet need to understand how bladder cancers start, and what can be done to prevent them.
-The long-standing risk factor for bladder cancer is smoking, but mutational signatures (see lecture 7 if you're unsure what these are) showed that the classic mutational profile of smoking seen in lung cancer is <b>not</b> present in bladder cancer.
+The long-standing risk factor for bladder cancer is smoking, but mutational signatures (see lecture 8 if you're unsure what these are) showed that the classic mutational profile of smoking seen in lung cancer is <b>not</b> present in bladder cancer.
 Instead, there are signatures of APOBEC mutagenesis - a family of enzymes which defend against viruses.
 These signatures are very prevalent in HPV-driven cervical cancers.
 However, there is no obvious viral cause for bladder cancer, and viral genomes are not found within bladder cancer genomes (as they are with HPV positive cervical cancer).<br/>
 </p>
 <br/>
 ![Bladder cancer mutational signature showing APOBEC mutations, but no smoking signature - SBS4](/assets/coursefiles/2023_Genomics/BLCA_SBS_mutational_signature.png){:class="img-responsive"}
 <br/><span style="font-size:0.8em;">*Deconvolution of mutational signatures.
 Top left plot shows the original proportion of single base substitutions in the sample.
 The right hand side shows the deconvolution into separate SBS derivations and their relevant proportions, and as proof the bottom left plot shows the reconstruction of the signature using the deconvoluted plots.*</span><br/>

 <p align="justify">
 Based on epidemiolgical data, and high incidence of bladder cancer in kidney transplant patients, researchers at York hypothesised that BK Polyomavirus (BKPyV) may be the cause.
 The RNAseq data in this workshop was our first effort to explore this association and formed part of a <a href="https://doi.org/10.1038/s41388-022-02235-8">publication in <i>Oncogene</i></a> in 2022.
 This data is paired end RNA sequencing data.
 This means each sample has both a <b>read1.fq.gz</b> and a <b>read2.fq.gz</b> file.
 Data were derived from cell cultures of biomimetic human urothelium (the epithelial lining of the bladder) which were either infected with BKPyV or not.
 Cells originated from three different people.
 Cells were expanded in the lab, split into two dishes where one was infected and the other wasn't.
-This experimental design allows us to control for the different anti-viral response seen among different people.<br/>
+This experimental design allows us to control for the different anti-viral response seen among different people.<br/><br/>
-You can download the introductory slide deck for the workshop here as a <a href="/assets/coursefiles/2023_Genomics/BIO00087H-W4-intro.pdf" download>PDF</a> or <a href="/assets/coursefiles/2023_Genomics/BIO00087H-W4-intro.pptx" download>Powerpoint (pptx)</a>.<br/><br/>
+You can download the introductory slide deck for the workshop here as a <a href="/assets/coursefiles/2023_Genomics/BIO00087H-W4-intro_2026update.pdf" download>PDF</a> or <a href="/assets/coursefiles/2023_Genomics/BIO00087H-W4-intro_2026update.pptx" download>Powerpoint (pptx)</a>, and listen to a previous recording below.<br/>
 </p>
+<iframe src="https://york.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=ff92dbc6-c7a3-47c1-96ac-b1260104d15f&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" height="405" width="100%" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player"></iframe><br/>

 ### The workshop
 #### Workshop Aims